LinHungShi/GCNetwork/README.md

    2. python train.py -wpath <path to the pretrained weight>

 ### Something you might want to do
-   1. To enable training with Monkaa dataset, uncomment the relevant snippet in src/train.py.
+   1. To enable training with Monkaa dataset,
+      a.
+Download Monkaa dataset from previous link.
+      b.
+Create a directory in data, which has the name as monkaa____root in src/environment.json.
+      c.
+Create a subdirectory, which has the name as monkaa____train in src/environment.json.
+      d.
+Create a subdirectory, which has the name as monkaa____label in src/environment.json.
+      e.
+Uncomment the relevant snippet in src/train.py.
    2. All hyperparameters used for building the model can be found in src/hyperparams.json

 ### Reference :